ReScience/ReScience-submission/article/Larisch-2018.md

 \begin{figure}
 \includegraphics[width=1\textwidth]{./figures/weights_stable.png}
-\caption{\textbf{Stable weights on Poisson distributed Input.} }
+\caption{\textbf{Stable weights on Poisson distributed Input.
+    Colors shows the weight value at the end of the current epoch from the presynaptic neuron to the single postsynaptic neuron.
+    Y-Axis is the presynaptic index and x-axis the number of epoch. } }
 \label{Fig_stab}
 \end{figure}
-% was ist eine Epoche ?!

 The \textbf{Fig. \ref{Fig_stab}} shows the development of the weights over time, by presenting Gaussian shaped input.
 Around 500 epochs, stable weights begin to emerge.
-Similar can be observed in running the original matlab source code.
+Similar can be observed by running the original matlab source code.

 # Conclusion